Mapping the distribution and diversity of UK elm

 Context

-Since 1970 Dutch elm disease (DED) has killed approximately 100 million elm trees in Britain.
+Since 1970 Dutch elm disease (DED) has killed approximately 100 million elm (Ulmus) trees in Britain.
 It is caused by the non-native fungal pathogen Ophiostoma novo-ulmi, which is spread by two species of bark beetle that feed on healthy elms and breed in dying elms.
 Today the UK landscape has few mature elms although there are some rare old survivors, possibly with natural resistance.

 Elms support many invertebrates, including the white-letter hairstreak butterfly and white-spotted pinion moth.
 They are are fast-growing, fix carbon into long-lasting timber valuable for building and furniture making; the timber does not rot in water and has uses in many socio-cultural practices.